ShawonAshraf/jax_examples/README.md

 jupyter lab
 ```

-Alternatively, you can use vscode or  the provided `devcontainer` with vscode to run the project in a containerized environment.
+Alternatively, you can use vscode or  the provided `devcontainer` with vscode to run the project in a containerised environment.